Avalanche Safety Training

 AvSAR crédit Scott Bennet CAA

-Avalanche Search and Rescue Level 1 (AvSAR1)
+Avalanche Search and Rescue 1 (AvSAR1)

 Niveau 1 Profil de neige